bpmoneill/canned/README.md

 6. This example shows how a GraphQL request can be mocked out.
 Unlike the previous examples the supplied regex is applied to the URI query string and not the endpoint.
 All graphql requests should target the `/graphql` endpoint and then use the regex to filter the specific request.

+7. This shows how a regex can be applied to the body of a request.
+This is an example of how to match on an AWS SQS ReceiveMessage request where the endpoint cannot be used to distinguish it from say a GetQueueURL request.

 ## Load a Response